libris/swepubanalys/src/main/resources/client/README.md

     }
 };
 ```
 Use it within the corresponding component template.
+We have to access this variable through the $data-object due to the underscore.
 ```
 <div class="{{ $data._styles.MyCSSModule }}"></div>
 ```